Automattic/mongoose/docs/typescript/schemas.md

 The second generic param, `M`, is the model used with the schema.
 Mongoose uses the `M` type in model middleware defined in the schema.

 The third generic param, `TInstanceMethods` is used to add types for instance methods defined in the schema.

+The 4th param, `TQueryHelpers`, is used to add types for [chainable query helpers](/docs/typescript/query-helpers.html).

 ## Schema vs Interface fields